Nov - mid Dec

 You are about to embark on an important journey to learning about different colleges that meet your interests and about what colleges are looking for in ideal candidates.
 By understanding the expectations, you will better prepare yourself for planning for college.

 Make a list of 5 colleges/universities which interest you.
 Show the list to me.
-Then begin to research each and complete information for the four.
+Then begin to research each and complete information for the five.

 Overview: Why is this college on your list?
 What intrigues you about this college?
 What is important to you about this college e.g. geography, majors, etc.?